 First, the claim you may have must be assessed.
 This assessment includes reviewing the relevant facts surrounding the termination, and determining what liability, if any, the employer may be responsible for.
 The assessment also includes determining what damages may have occurred as a result of a wrongful termination, which usually starts with lost income.

 If liability and damages are present, or at least reasonably present, the following steps usually follow.
-The next step is to file a charge with the Equal Employment Opportunity Commission or the Michigan Department of Civil Rights.
-Once that charge is filed, a copy is forwarded to the employer who then usually responds in writing.
+The next step is to file a charge with the Equal Employment Opportunity Commission, or you may file with a functionally-equivalent state agency such as the Michigan Department of Civil Rights or the Texas Workforce Commission.
+Once that charge is filed, a copy should be forwarded to the employer who then usually responds in writing.